ucsb-cs48-w19/5pm-findtheroommate/Master_README.md

 * Run the program
     * after succesful installation of flask, type the below, and hit enter
-    ```python hello.py```
-    * We currently use hello.py as a place holder for the real files
+    ```export FLASK_APP=findtheroommate.py
+       flask run
+    ```
+    * use set instead of export on windows
     * You should see "running on http://....."
     * Open a new web browser, and paste whatever is after the word on into the url area
-    * At this point, you should see "Hello World" on the screen
+    * At this point, you should see the app running

 ## Functionality

-* Display "hello World"
+* Register users with email confirmation needed
+* Log in user
+* Users can add/edit/delete posts
+* Users have their own profile where all their own posts are listed
+* Users can search posts by username or gender
+* Log out

 ## known problems
 * TODO: Describe any known issues, bugs, odd behaviors or code smells.
 Provide steps to reproduce the problem and/or name a file or a function where the problem lives.